muzamilabbasi/DemoProjects/readme.md

-Command line only - no GUI wanted or needed.
+ommand line only - no GUI wanted or needed.
 Please don't do a GUI - Only Bash

 Must run on linux at the command line, accepting a command line parameter and returning the data desired - Bash file can run anywhere